-As can be seen in the figures below, a maximum displacement of 1.914 cm occurs when a 400 N load is applied towards the standard side of the rower.
+As can be seen in the figures below, the maximum displacement of 2.643 cm occurs when a 400 N load is applied towards the standard side of the rower.
+However, this describes a safety factor of two.
+When looking at the 150 N and 200 N loading scenarios (which describe how much force one pulley plate and antler would truly be expected to endure), the max displacement of 1.167 cm occurs when a 200 N load is applied towards the standard side of the rower.
 After discussing these results with the client, the client is confident that the physical steel sheet metal part will not deform.
 Additionally, it is very unlikely that the plates themselves will actually ever experience loading of this magnitude.
-These forces are the forces that develop while rowing at the highest resistance level, and it is unlikely that these forces will develop while the handlebar rests within the antler cavities.
-Therefore, although these loading conditions predict a slight displacement and yielding, it is likely that loads much less than these will actually be applied to the component and thus no displacement or yielding should occur.
+These forces are the forces that develop while rowing at the highest resistance level.
+It is very unlikely for someone to pull on the handlebar while it is still in the antler cavities.
+Therefore, although these loading conditions predict a little bit of displacement and slight yielding, it is likely that loads much less than these will actually be applied to the component and thus no displacement or yielding should occur.
+A person who is using the rower will understand that they must first lift the handlebar out of the cavity prior to rowing.
+This will be ensured via the addition of warning labels to the machine to indicate how to grab and remove the handlebar from the antlers.
 Any slight loads felt by the pulley plate and antlers would be from the user lifting the handlebar out of the cavity at a slight angle, which would apply slight pressure to the inner surface of the antler cavity.
 These slight loads are not predicted to cause yielding or failure.
+Once the parts are fabricated and attached to the rower, a physical test will be performed in which the handlebar will be pulled back and let go to fly towards the pulley plate and antlers to determine if it causes them to break.